 We will visit Fishing Beach where most of the radar testing was conducted and see fortifications that remain at that location.

-We will then proceed to Battery Kingman where we will have a light 1940’s era picnic and learn about the Battery and its two 12-inch seacoast rifles which fired 975 pound shells to a range of 17 miles.
+We will then proceed to Battery Mills where we will have a light 1940’s era picnic and learn about the Battery and its two 12-inch seacoast rifles which fired 975 pound shells to a range of 17 miles.

 On our way back to Gunnison Parking lot, we will see several other components of the fortifications of Fort Hancock.